HakuyaLabs/warudo-docs/docs/blueprints/tutorials/ragdoll.md

 * **Launch Torque** and **Randomize Launch Rotation** determine the rotation of the prop when it is launched.
 * **Alive Time** determines how long the prop will stay in the scene before it disappears.

 Now, when you press Space, the prop will be thrown at our character's head, and our character reacts to it.

+## Activating Ragdoll

 But we wanted to ragdoll our character, not just make them flinch!
 Let's add a **Activate Character Ragdoll** node, and connect the **On Collide** flow output of the Throw Prop At Character node to the **Enter** flow input of the Activate Character Ragdoll node.
 Then, set the **Character** option to our character and **Launch Force** to (0, 300, -600).

 ![](/doc-img/en-blueprint-ragdoll-2.png)